lingxuez/sLED/README.md

 ## Simulations
-We provide the code to re-produce the simulation results in the paper.
+We provide the code to re-produce the simulation results in Section 3 of the paper.
 Please refer to the R script

 > simulations/simulate.R